 Table 4.2 compares the numbers of employed and unemployed as derived from EU-SILC and used in EUROMOD with external statistics.
 It should be noted that the comparability of these statistics is questionable as the EU-SILC statistics are based on the number of months in which the main activity consisted of full-time or part-time employment or self-employment (in the case of the employed) and unemployment (in the case of the unemployed).
 This is likely to cause ambiguity in the case of e.g. students with part-time jobs and partly disabled workers and unemployed.
 The external statistics count as unemployed persons without paid employment who have recently been looking for work and are directly available.
-In doing so, the number of unemployed may differ from the number of persons registered as unemployed17, and those entitled to an unemployment benefit.
+In doing so, the number of unemployed may differ from the number of persons registered as unemployed 19, and those entitled to an unemployment benefit.

-All in all, the number of employed persons in EU-SILC approximates the external statistics fairly closely, whilst the number of unemployed appears to be considerably overestimated in 2015.
+All in all, the number of employed persons in EU-SILC approximates the external statistics fairly closely, whilst the number of unemployed appears to be considerably overestimated in 2016.
 Obviously, this is likely to be caused by the different definitions of unemployment.
-In earlier Country Reports, the external statistics were based on a broader definition of unemployment, making it look as if the EU-SILC statistics underestimated unemployment.
-A cause for concern is the fact that unemployment in the Netherlands has decreased considerably between 2015 and 2017, whilst it remains constant in the uprated data used in the EUROMOD simulations.
-This is explained by the fact that the EUROMOD simulations are based on EU-SILC 2016 data.
+A cause for concern is the fact that unemployment in the Netherlands has decreased considerably between 2016 and 2018, whilst it remains constant in the uprated data used in the EUROMOD simulations.
+This is explained by the fact that the EUROMOD simulations are based on EU-SILC 2017 data.
 EUROMOD is a static microsimulation model which by nature does not impose changes in demographics and labour market conditions, but takes them from the underlying input dataset.
-Consequently the simulations presented here do not pick up changes in unemployment rate between 2015 and later years, but they reflect the scenario where no changes apply to people's demographic and employment status.
+Consequently the simulations presented here do not pick up changes in unemployment rate between 2017 and later years, but they reflect the scenario where no changes apply to people's demographic and employment status.
 Thus comparisons across years identify changes in policies rather than total changes including changes in the population or changes in the labour market.